damdeez/damirhara.com/README.md

-newPortfolioSite
+Damirhara.com
 ================

-New portfolio site project for www.damirhara.com
+Personal website for my freelance work.

+Current version is 2.1

-Started by Damir H on Feb 27th 2014
+Started by Damir H. on Feb 27th 2014